Marianavivi/cult-md-bot/README.md

 ```
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a><a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-- Star ⭐ the repo if you like CULTURE-MD.
+- Star ⭐ the repo if you like CULT-MD.

 6. #### CREDITS